Domestic enrolments | International enrolments

 Please be aware that supply of clinical placements does not always meet the demand provided through ClinEdSA or industry.
-Students should be aware that EQUALS cannot guarantee commencement dates of clinical placements and some students may experience delays.
-EQUALS does not accept responsibility in this instance and students should seek advice if they have any concerns.
+Learners should be aware that EQUALS cannot guarantee commencement dates of clinical placements and some learners may experience delays.
+EQUALS does not accept responsibility in this instance and learners should seek advice if they have any concerns.

 There are many reasons why people choose to learn at EQUALS.

-For over 20 years EQUALS has built a reputation for excellence in industry.
+For 25 years EQUALS has built a reputation for excellence in industry.
 Our Nursing and Health Graduates enjoy excellent career and higher learning opportunities.

 Our Institute offers a unique level of personal service and customised support.
-Our friendly team are committed to helping you achieve your goals.
+Our friendly team is committed to helping you achieve your goals.

 We encourage and celebrate the breadth of diversity represented in our Institute.